Slavery in Morocco: African slave trade

-Barbary slave trade
+European slave trade

+From the 16th to the 18th centuries, Ottoman North Africa was a center of the Barbary slave trade where European ships and coastal villages along the Mediterranean was raided by Barbary pirates.
+Along with Algiers and other provinces of Ottoman North Africa, Morocco was also a center for the slave trade.
+Sometimes these slave raids or razzias went beyond the Mediterranean, and even places to the north like Ireland was raided once.
+American shipping in the Mediterranean was also predated upon.
+The majority of slaves traded across the Mediterranean region were predominantly of African and European origin from the 7th to 15th centuries.
+In the 15th century, Ethiopians sold slaves from western borderland areas (usually just outside the realm of the Emperor of Ethiopia) or Ennarea.

-Between the 16th-century until the early 19th-century, Morocco was also a center of the Barbary slave trade of Europeans captured by barbary pirates in the Atlantic and Mediterranean Sea.
+From the 16th century until the early 19th century, Morocco was also a center of the Barbary slave trade of Europeans captured by barbary pirates in the Atlantic and Mediterranean Sea.

 Barbary corsairs and crews from the quasi-independent North African Ottoman provinces of Algiers, Tunis, Tripoli, and the independent Sultanate of Morocco under the Alaouite dynasty (the Barbary Coast) were the scourge of the Mediterranean.
 Capturing merchant ships and enslaving or ransoming their crews provided the rulers of these nations with wealth and naval power.
 The Trinitarian Order, or order of "Mathurins", had operated from France for centuries with the special mission of collecting and disbursing funds for the relief and ransom of prisoners of Mediterranean pirates.

 According to Robert Davis, between 1 and 1.25 million Europeans were captured by Barbary pirates and sold as slaves between the 16th and 19th centuries.